VRLYDE/vrly.de/docs/DEVELOPMENT-CYCLE.md

 ### 2.2.
 Cooldown Period: 1 Week

-Following each 2-week development cycle, a 1-week cooldown (“firebreak” or “buffer” sprint) is scheduled.
+Following each 2-week development cycle, a 1-week cooldown ("firebreak" or "buffer" sprint) is scheduled.
 This week is not for feature delivery but is reserved for:

 - Technical debt reduction
 - Refactoring and codebase hygiene